The internet is a beautiful place packed to the brim with information and cat videos.

 It’s a two-way communication platform.
 And people love to chat.

 Another very popular Digital Marketing strategy is using Search Engine Marketing to promote a brand.

 SEM is a specific form of marketing that caters directly to people and what they are looking for.
 This can be done by two ways: buying ad space on the search results page or by SEO (Search Engine Optimization).

 When you use ad space you basically pay the search engine — oftentimes Google — for ad space on specific pages.

 This means that your page will not appear as a regular search result and will be visibly different from the rest.
 This technique also applies to social media, such as Facebook and Instagram, seeing how both rely heavily on a search bar.

-On the other hand, SEO is a organic way to attract more traffic to your blog or site by offering to the public relevant content that clarifies their doubts.
+On the other hand, SEO is an organic way to attract more traffic to your blog or site by offering the public relevant content that clarifies their doubts.